 Something you must know about email marketing is that the CAN-SPAM Act requires that you give your subscribers the option to unsubscribe at any time.

 You’ve gotta give them the option either within each email or via your website, but it must be clear and easy for them to get the emails to stop.

-If you’re panicking thinking, “I don’t think I have this!
-Is someone coming for me?! 😩”
+You might be panicking and thinking, “I don’t think I have this!
+Is someone coming for me?!” 😩

-The good news is, most email marketing platforms include this feature for you.
-Just go make sure yours does so you know you aren’t holding anyone hostage on your list.
+But the good news is, most email marketing platforms include this feature for you.
+Just make sure yours does so you know you aren’t holding anyone hostage on your list.